wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/proxy_service_examples/Introduction-to-Proxy-Services.md

 # Using a Simple Proxy Service
+This example demonstrates how to use a simple proxy service to expose a back-end service.
+In this example, a request received by the proxy service is forwarded to the sample service hosted in the backend.

 ## Synapse configuration
+Following is a sample proxy service configuration that we can used to implement this scenario.
+See the instructions on how to [build and run](#build-and-run) this example.

-An `inSequence` or `endpoint` or both of these would decide how the message would be handled after the Proxy Service receives the message.
-In the above example the request received is forwarded to the sample service hosted in the back-end service.
+An `inSequence` or `endpoint` or both of these would decide how the message would be handled after the proxy service receives the message.
 The
 `outSequence` defines how the response is handled before it is sent back to the client.
-By default, a Proxy Service is exposed over all transports configured for Micro Integrator, unless these are specifically mentioned through the `transports` attribute.

 ```xml
 <proxy name="StockQuoteProxy" startOnLoad="true" transports="http https" xmlns="http://ws.apache.org/ns/synapse">